rsocket/rsocket/Protocol.md

 #### Handling the Unexpected

 This protocol attempts to be very lenient in processing of received frames and SHOULD ignore conditions that do not make sense given the current context.
-Exceptions are:
+Clarifications are given below:

 1. TCP half-open connections (and WebSockets) or other dead transports are detectable by lack of KEEPALIVE frames as specified under [Keepalive Frame](#keepalive-frame).
 The decision to close a connection due to inactivity is the applications choice.